kcloudy0717/Kaguya/README.md

 - CMake Version 3.15
 - C++ 20

 1. Initialize submodules after you have cloned, use CMake GUI to configure and generate visual studio solution.
-(I ran [bfg-repo cleaner](https://rtyley.github.io/bfg-repo-cleaner/) on this repo because I was comitting all my assets, the repo is way smaller now with the downside of unable to see old commit file changes)
+(I ran [bfg-repo cleaner](https://rtyley.github.io/bfg-repo-cleaner/) on this repo because I was committing all my assets, the repo is way smaller now with the downside of unable to see old commit file changes)

 2. Download assets from [Releases](https://github.com/KaiH0717/Kaguya/releases/tag/v1.0) and extract the contents into a directory named assets in the root directory of the repo.
 (There's a build event that'll copy contents from asset to the executable directory)